 - Students are not ordinarily permitted to take courses elsewhere when space is available at GSC.

 - Students approved to take courses off-campus will be required to take courses at institutions within the GCCCU consortium.

 - Students taking courses off campus must be in good academic standing.

 - Credits not pre-approved will not be considered for transfer.

 Good Samaritan College also grants credit, on a limited basis, for the College-Level Examination Program (CLEP) of the College Entrance Examination Board.
 Students must meet the American Council on Education (ACE) recommended credit-granting scores in order to earn the credit.
 If the CLEP score is below the recommended score, the student may not retake the CLEP for credit.

 Good Samaritan College grants advanced placement and college credit for appropriate courses to entering students who have earned a score of 3 or better on the Advance Placement (AP) exam from the College Board.

 Nursing Credit for BSN Students

-An active, valid license to practice registered nursing is required for enrollment in the BSN program.
-Licensure requires successful completion of the NCLEX-RN, the national licensing examination.
-The NCLEX-RN will serve as validation that prospective students have successfully met the learning outcomes for lower division nursing coursework.
-Thirty-six hours of lower division nursing course credit will be awarded to students for successful completion of the NCLEX-RN.
+Successful completion of the NCLEX-RN, the national licensing examination will serve as validation that prospective students have successfully met the learning outcomes for pre-licensure nursing and pharmacological math coursework.
+Thirty-six hours of pre-licensure nursing course along with one hour of pharmacological math credit will be awarded to students for successful completion of the NCLEX-RN.